Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Capture node creation stack traces

 Have you ever wanted to know what caused a specific DOM node or element to be created in the page?
-W...
+When working on a site that uses a lot of JavaScript and especially when you don't know the codebase,...
 Read moreSupported by:

 -